Computes t-SNE into two dimensions and plots changes according to time.

 the last observation.
 In case there are missing values, PCA is performed

-using the nipals method of pca
+using the nipals method of pca, the method can be

 changed to "ppca" if nipals fails.